 Unless you run a fashion blog where you have to show off five different swimsuits I’d highly suggest you pack light.
 There are many items, like shorts, that you could wear every day and be fine.
 Plus, I found I pretty much lived in my bathing suit, or a dress for dinner so all the other shorts, tank-tops and extra sweaters sat in my suitcase.

-The other thing I like about dresses is that it’s a whole outfit in one shot.
+The other thing I like about dresses is that it’s a whole outfit in one.
 No need to match anything or have two items to pack.
 Dresses all the way.

-In summary, here is a clothes packing list for a one week cruise:
+In summary, here is a packing list for your clothes:

 - 7 dresses